 We have some FAQS addressed for both coaches and participants – click here to download

 Training for coaches

-The following training modules are provided free of charge by the National College for Teaching and Leadership (NCTL) to support your coaching practice:
+The following training modules are provided free of charge to support your coaching practice:

 Mentoring and coaching: core skills course: If you have limited experience of coaching and mentoring, or wish to refresh your skills, this module will give you the knowledge, understanding and skills of mentoring and coaching in an educational context.